Jean-Pierre Jabouille

+Early and personal life

+Jean-Pierre Alain Jabouille was born on 1 October 1942 in Paris, then occupied by Nazi Germany.

 Career

 Jabouille first made his mark in French Formula Three in 1967, and continued in 1968, maintaining the car himself on his way to the runner up spot behind François Cevert.
 For 1969 he was contracted as a development driver by Alpine, having several disjointed runs in Formula Two and sports cars.
 In 1973, he co-drove a Matra to 3rd at the Le Mans 24 Hours, and repeated this feat in 1974, when he also won the Formula neo race at Hockenheim, and finished as runner-up in the European 2-litre series for Alpine.
 He also made his first appearances in Formula One, failing to qualify an Iso–Marlboro at the French Grand Prix, and a Surtees at the Austrian Grand Prix.

 1975 saw Jabouille sever his ties with Alpine, and gain Elf backing to make his own Formula Two chassis.
 He finished runner-up to Jacques Laffite, but finally made his full Grand Prix debut, finishing 12th in a works Tyrrell at the French Grand Prix.
 For 1976 he concentrated on Formula Two, finally winning the title.